AmsterdamUniversityPress/content-loading/onix.md

 # ONIX

+## uploading books onto CB
+This is a two-step process: first a metadata record is created, then the actual content is uploaded.
+The metadata record is an ONIX file and is created in Zeno and automatically sent to CB Online.

+The upload in CB Online is a manual process.

+### registring books at CB

+1. in Zeno, complete the record for the ebook (epub/e-pdf)
+2. in Zeno, set status to **Production**
+3. in Zeno, select **ONIX 3** (three dots top right) and **Verstuur naar CB** ("send to CB")
+4. in Zeno, confirm your choices in two pop-up windows

+At most 24 hours later, a record for the book is created in the CB Online environment.

+### uploading books at CB Online
+Once the record is created, you can upload the book.

+1. Go to [CB Online](https://cbonline.boekhuis.nl) and login
+2. Go to **Uitgeverij** ("Publisher").
+Enter the book's e-isbn and click on the pencil to edit the data
+3. Go to e-Bookbestand > Wilt u het e-bookbestand vervangen > ja.
+Volg de instructies op.
+4. Go to bovenin naar Beschikbaarheid ("Availability").
+All options need to be selected, except Google. **Make sure the Google option is not active or else the book content will be available on Google Books!**
+5. Dan ga je boven in naar Metadata. > check of zowel voorplat als achterplat zijn upgeload.
+Is dit niet het geval dan graag alsnog doen.

+Note 1.
+Most books uploaded to CB are not Open Acces and so will not be available on OAPEN.
+However, for books that _Aae_ OA, all bookshops need to be deselected, **except AUP**!

+Note 2.
+Bij een bijdruk hoeft enkel het ebookbestand opnieuw geupload.

+### ONIX problems
+Als de ONIX er niet doorkomt bij het CB is de oorzaak vaak:

+-	Zeno-record staat niet op Productie
+-	Verschijningsdatum is een zaterdag, zondag of maandag
+-	Er zit een harde return in de titel of ondertitel die je in Zeno niet ziet.
+Je ziet hem wel als je hem kopieert en in Word plakt

+Als alles goed staat maar de upload lukt toch niet dan graag melding maken bij Inge en verdere instructies afwachten.

+## dinges
 AUP uses ONIX to send product information to CB.
 ONIX files are sent from the Zeno ERM system (manually?) to a  CB ftp.
 The data are then ingested into CB Online (within 24 hrs).

 The current format is ONIX 3.0.